Josh Waters (PhD student)

 Background

 My doctoral research examines the proliferation of British international schools in Southeast Asia, with a particular focus on Thailand.
-The thesis explores how these schools engage with both imagined and lived global connections.
-It examines how educational purpose is articulated by schools, how it is interpreted by different actors, and how these understandings operate within a global context shaped by historical legacies.
+The study explores how these schools engage with both imagined and lived global connections.
+The research examines how educational purpose is articulated by schools, how it is interpreted by different actors, and how these understandings operate within a global context shaped by historical legacies.

-Alongside my research, I have been working in secondary education for over 16 years — both in the UK and overseas.
-I find that my professional background informs my academic interests through ongoing reflection on why we educate and how young people come to make sense of their place in the world.
-I also hope that my academic engagement helps me think more meaningfully about what I do in the classroom and how I do it.
+Alongside my research, I have worked in secondary education for over 16 years in the UK and overseas.
+I find that my professional background keeps my academic interests grounded in the realities of schooling, and supports ongoing reflection on why we educate and how young people make sense of their place in the world.

 Qualifications